bennyhuo/KotlinBlogTranslation/original/Upcoming Change: “Class Objects” Rethought.md

 {% endraw %}

 So, what used to be called “class objects” will now be called “default objects”.
-More motivation is coming below, but at this point, please note how you feel about this change: is it better now? more confusing? about the same as before?
+More motivation is coming below, but at this point, please note how you feel about this change: is it better now? more confusing? about the same as before?<br/>
-Please share your opinion in the comments below, now, before reading the motivation.
-Thanks a lot!
+<strong>Please share your opinion in the comments below, now, before reading the motivation.
+Thanks a lot!</strong>

 {% raw %}
 <p><a name="why-default-objects"></a></p>